 Property tax is how the city of Toronto gets money to do things like build new subway lines or clean up city parks.
-Some money for public works projects and city services like trash collection and sewers comes from loans and investments but most of it comes from charging Thornhill real estate a fee for the privilege of owning property in the city.
+Some money for public works projects and city services like trash collection and sewers comes from loans and investments but most of it comes from charging real estate owners a fee for the privilege of owning property in the city.
 Property taxes are one aspect of the municipal tax structure.
 Others include the Personal Vehicle Tax and the Municipal Land Transfer Tax.

 When do I pay taxes?

 Property taxes in Toronto are collected in two installments.
 You get a bill from the city for the amount of your taxes in both cases to remind you to pay and how much to pay.
 Your first bill, called the Interim Bill, comes in January, and the second one, called the Final Bill, comes in June.
 Bills can be paid in 2, 3, 6, or 11 installments.
-A Toronto naturopath might choose to align tax payments with lease payments or use pre authorized payments.
+A person might choose to align tax payments with lease payments or use pre authorized payments.
 Failure to pay taxes on time results in 1.25% per month in interest and eventually with the city taking possession of your house.

 Relief and Rebates